Part 1 – Safe Atmosphere

 Nervous giggles and the sound of a clap yank Larry back into the driver’s cabin.

 Terry’s tired arm homes in on his other palm.
 He high-fives himself and throws a curious glance back.
 He puts the helmets carefully behind his passenger seat.
 The helpless silhouette of the man behind the rover looks like an “I.” Terry’s heart shifts gears with euphoria.
 A hot wave from his stomach licks at the base of his skull, intoxicated dizziness sloshes through his head.
-Every delicious moment of their heist lifts him up, till he finally floats.
+Every delicious moment of their heist lifts him up, until he finally floats.
 Flickers of their prey’s surprise, fear and fury surface with a kick of joyous energy.
 Terry knows the luscious tingling in his crotch is power.

 This time, their victim is the most handsome man he has ever seen.
 The taser shakes the consciousness out of him pretty fast.
 And oh, how he falls… Terry bites his lips.
-He falls like a butterfly, that remembers it’s made of marble.
+He drops like a butterfly, that remembers it’s made of marble.
 The motion is heavy, rich and graceful, all at the same time, like a ballet.
 The lovely face behind the visor looks so vulnerable, Terry feels reminded of a sleeping puppy.
 The urge to protect and to caress flash through his mind.
 With a hand over his mouth, he suppresses a warm smile and a soft moan.
 That beautiful face reaches into Terry’s fantasies with thousand glistening fishhooks.
 Terry needs to caress those cheeks, lips, and eyelids.
 The fantasies roll into the hooks with delighted shrieks.
 “Can I look?”
 He asks feebly.

-The driving consumes Larry’s attention fully.
+The driving consumes Larry’s attention entirely.
 Terry knows by the look on his face that his brother is far away submerged in dark thoughts.
 He is not supposed to interrupt.
 He reaches out and punches buttons because that isn’t talking.
 The radio comes to life with screaming ads and thumping beats.
 The twins jump.

 Larry kills the radio and shoves his brother hard. „No!“